yogthos/yogthos.net/resources/templates/md/posts/2016-05-20-ExpandableWidgetsInReagent.md

                 (reset! expanded? false))} n])])]]))
 ```

 The new approach works as intended.
 The table will now close whenever the user clicks outside it.
+You can see this in action [here](http://cljsfiddle.com/#gist=639bcbe8d328da071713729a714b7f65).

 Hopefully this trick will save you some time creating these types of components in Reagent.